QCDIS/NaaVRE-website/Readiness-level-framework.md

   - Complete all metadata fields
 - Codebase
   - Add unit tests to verify the behavior of used methods and libraries.
+  - Define clear responsibilities of all notebook cells, methods and classes.

 #### First use Milestones
 Two papers should be published: